101 Cooking For Two

 1. Use Rotisserie chicken or bake and shred some chicken.

 2. Adjust the heat according to the type of salsa.
-You can use Monterey cheese instead of Monterrey Jake cheese.
+You can use Monterey cheese instead of Monterey Jake cheese.
 You can also adjust the cumin to taste.

-3. As written, a 3 to 4-qt crock pot should be good.
-See the notes in the post to adjust the size of the recipe.
+3. As written, a 3 to 5-qt crock pot should be good.
+Refer to the notes in the post to adjust the recipe size.

-6. Add broth at the end of cooking to achieve the desired thickness.
-This will help in fitting the crock pots.
+5. Add broth at the end of cooking to achieve the desired thickness.
+This will also help it fit into a smaller crock pots.

 Your Own Private Notes